 Franchisees are granted the right to operate a Burger King restaurant at a specific location only.
 However, the franchise agreement does not grant or imply any type of area or territory, exclusive or protected, or protected customer base.
 Joorney Business Plan writers develop in-depth local market analyses as well as competition analyses helping franchisees estimate their growth potential in a specific territory.

-Franchise fee is a flat $50,000, and the total initial investment could be as low as $300,000 making Burger King one of the more affordable franchising option in its class.
+The franchise fee is a flat $50,000, and the total initial investment could be as low as $300,000 making Burger King one of the more affordable franchising options in its class.
 Burger King earns 4.5 percent royalties on sales as opposed to the more traditional 6% fast food industry royalty fee.
 Burger King also offers special incentive programs by being a MinorityFran participant.
 Joorney Business Plan writers have experience in creating long-term financial projections for Burger King restaurants and understand the specifics pertaining to the initial investment requirements.

-By running a Burger King restaurant, you can profit from the expertise that a successful multi-national fast food corporation provides.
-Burger King experts have more than 60 years of experience and achievements in the fast food industry and customer satisfaction.
+By running a Burger King restaurant, you can profit from the expertise that a successful multi-national fast-food corporation provides.
+Burger King experts have more than 60 years of experience and achievements in the fast-food industry and customer satisfaction.

 - Annual Conference | June 15th – 18th, 2022